 If you have been affected financially by the pandemic, you can look into government stimulus and other resources as a backstop for your finances.
 The $2 trillion CARES Act earmarked billions of assistance for most Americans at this time.

-As of May 10, new talks involving additional Coronavirus stimulus have also taken place, and there’s also assistance available at the state level.

 As a crucial member of the workforce, this may be your first time utilizing your state’s unemployment benefits.
 But the current crisis makes unemployment aid almost a necessity for many Americans, and it can provide just the relief you need while the pandemic is contained and the economy slowly reopens.